-Rebecca Morley graduated from the European School of Osteopathy with a 1st Class Masters Degree in Osteopathy, June 2014.
-Rebecca has been practicing for the last 7 years, with a history in massage, making her an expert in realigning the body.
+Rebecca Dighton (formerly known as Rebecca Morley), graduated from the European School of Osteopathy with a 1st Class Masters Degree in Osteopathy, June 2014.
+Rebecca has been practicing for the last 9 years, with a history in massage, making her an expert in realigning the body.
 She treats people using a structural approach however, she also has the skills to apply a wide variety of techniques to accompany her treatment; including Dry Needling (Western acupuncture), Cranial therapy, Interferential therapy, Ultrasound therapy and Kinesiotaping to name a few.

 Rebecca enjoys treating patients of all ages, shapes and sizes, as well as specialising in:

 Rebecca has built a busy patient list treating a wide variety of athletes in many different practices, from professional Power lifting and Strong man, to Karate, Squash and Tennis.

 Rebecca has the expertise to practice in the specialised art of Dry Needling.
 Incorporated in her structural osteopathic treatments (if suitable), Dry Needling can be used to help speed up recovery and help with pain relief.
 It can be great for instant muscle relaxation.

 New borns and infant children: Having a great deal of experience with newborn babies and infant children.
 She finds using cranial osteopathy can often help (with great success) a wide variety of conditions leading to restlessness and distress in the young.

 Headache & Migraine Sufferers: This technique is also useful for headache and migraine sufferers of all ages, as well as a variety of different types of headaches.

 Ehlers- Dunlos Syndrome (EDS):